ebeshero/scienceFiction/docs/project3.md

 [where?
 CW discussion board?]

 ### Requirements [under development]
-Supply at least 10 entries (a combination of fictional and real events) for *Watchmen* to begin this assignment.
+To start: supply at least 10 entries (a combination of fictional and real events) for *Watchmen* to begin this assignment.
+At least 5 of these entries must be historical.

 ### Building a Good TimeMap